platformatic/platformatic/docs/cli.md

 Update the config schema file:

-* `schema config` - update the JSON schema config available on `platformatic.db.schema.json`
+* `schema config` - update the JSON schema config available on `platformatic.json`

-Your configuration on `platformatic.db.json` has a schema defined to improve the developer experience and avoid mistakes when updating the configuration of Platformatic DB.
+Your configuration on `platformatic.json` has a schema defined to improve the developer experience and avoid mistakes when updating the configuration of Platformatic DB.
-When you run `platformatic db init`, a new JSON `$schema` property is added in `platformatic.db.schema.json`.
-This can allow your IDE to add suggestions (f.e. mandatory/missing fields, types, default values) by opening the config in `platformatic.db.json`.
+When you run `platformatic db init`, a new JSON `$schema` property is added in `platformatic.json`.
+This can allow your IDE to add suggestions (f.e. mandatory/missing fields, types, default values) by opening the config in `platformatic.json`.
-Running `platformatic db schema config` you can update your schema so that it matches well the latest changes available on your config.
+Running `platformatic schema config` you can update your schema so that it matches well the latest changes available on your config.

 Generate a schema from the database and prints it to standard output: